elm-explorations/benchmark/README.md

 ## License

-elm-benchmark is licensed under a 3-Clause BSD License.
+benchmark is licensed under a 3-Clause BSD License.